 Shou Sugi Ban 101 – Nakamoto Forestry

-Confused about shou sugi ban, or charred wood siding in general?
-Don’t fret, we know it can be confusing and we’re here to help!
-Interested customers ask us a variety of questions every day, and we figured it was time to put together a beginner’s guide to shou sugi ban.
+Confused about authentic yakisugi “shou sugi ban”, or charred wood siding in general?
+Don’t fret.
+We know it can be confusing and we’re here to help.
+Interested customers ask us a variety of questions every day, so we figured it was time to put together a beginner’s guide.

 What is Yakisugi “Shou Sugi Ban”?